mmcdermott/EventStreamGPT/EventStream/EventStreamData/README.md

 `EventStreamDatasetConfig` object to configure the dataset, and a pandas DataFrame, `events_df` which contains the underlying events of these data.
 This dataframe must contain an column named `'subject_id'` and another named `'timestamp'`.
 However, there are several other options that are not mandatory:
-  1. The `events_df` dataframe can contain measurements directly within it even in a one-event-to-many-measurements format, via a column `metadata` which contains a set of `ExpandableDfDict` objects (which are functionally pandas dataframes stored as dictionaries).
-If this form is used, these dictionaries will be expanded within the class into a separate dataframe for more efficient pre-processing.
-Alternatively, dynamic, per-event measurements can be specified directly in a `metadata_df` dataframe, which must contain a column `event_id` that links to the index of `events_df`.
+  1. The `events_df` dataframe links to dynamic, per-event measurements which are specified directly in a `metadata_df` dataframe, which must contain a column `event_id` that links to the index of `events_df`.
      Note that, upon construction, the `events_df` passed in will be copied and sorted by `subject_id` then `timestamp`.